airbnb/ruby/README.md

   end
 ```

 All files, including data and config files, should have file-level comments.
-From ```translation/config/colonial_spelling_variants.yml```:

 ```ruby
 # List of American-to-British spelling variants.